 3. Cut down on café coffees

 Swap out your morning take-away coffee with something homemade.
-You can even buy your own milk frother to give your at-home coffee more of a barista quality.
+Buying the beans and grinding them yourself can give your at-home coffee that extra oomph!

 4. Write a grocery list and stick to it

 There are two important rules when it comes to grocery shopping.
 The first is to never go food shopping when you’re hungry, and the second is to always have a list!
 Abiding to these rules helps ensure you’re only buying what you need, and not what your stomach is craving at the time!